 The microbrewery business in Alberta is a booming industry.
 Wherever you are in Alberta, beer enthusiasts can visit a nearby craft brewery and have a great time tasting their specials.
 Many interactive and hands-on tours showcase their unique brews and techniques.
 From the farmers and brewers to the retailers and bars, everyone contributes to the community, and there is plenty of cooperation and support.

-If you are in Alberta during winter, do not miss Ice Castles Edmonton.
-This is a magical collection of ice tunnels, slides, caverns, mazes, and more.
+If you are in Alberta during winter, do not miss Ice Castles Edmonton. one of the most beautiful Canadian castles.
+It is a magical collection of ice tunnels, slides, caverns, mazes, and more.
 Open every December, you will feel as if you are in a fairyland.
 Found in Hawrelak Park in Edmonton, you can walk to the Ice Castles from the city center.
-Remember to dress up warmly in layers of clothes, your thickest gloves, a woolen cap or scarf, etc. with waterproof shoes.
+Remember to dress up warmly in layers of clothes, your thickest gloves, a woolen cap or scarf, with waterproof shoes.

 Maligne Canyon is a slot canyon located in the Jasper National Park near Jasper, Alberta.
 It is also the deepest canyon in the Rockies.
-Explore this canyon by hiking through it and crossing six bridges built across various points of the canyon.
+Explore this jaw-dropping natural wonder by hiking through it and crossing six bridges built across various points of the canyon.
 For a gentle hike, head over to the first and second bridges.
 The second bridge is the highest point of the canyon, at 50 meters above the water.
-See a spectacular waterfall from the third bridge.
+See a captivating waterfall from the third bridge.
 In winter, go for a guided ice walk and walk directly along the canyon’s frozen floor.

 Banff National Park